mus-format/musgen-go/README.md

 It is done by `FileGenerator.Add...With()` methods.

 ### Prefix
-Using the prefix allows to have several `Marshal/Unmarshal/Size/Skip` functions for one type.
+Prefix allows to have several `Marshal/Unmarshal/Size/Skip` functions for one type.
 For example, at the same time we can have both `MarshalIntAliasMUS()` and `MarshalAwesomeIntAliasMUS()`, where `Awesome` is the prefix.
 ```go
 // ...
 prefix := "Awesome"